Own-Data-Privateer/imaparms/README.md

 (And replacing `fetchmail` with [getmail](https://github.com/getmail6/getmail6) will not help.)

 I used to patch `fetchmail` and `IMAPExpire` to help with this, but then I decided it would be simpler to just write my own thingy instead of trying to make `fetchmail` fetch mail at decent speeds and fix all the issues making it unsafe and inconvenient to run `IMAPExpire` immediately after `fetchmail` finishes fetching mail.

-After I implemented `--older-than-mtime-of`, `--older-than-timestamp-in`, etc (to automate the above in a very nice manner), `--maildir` (which tortures my SSD 150x times less than `fetchmail` does), `--every-add-random` (which improves my privacy quite a bit) options I can no longer go back.

 # Highlights